 Here are three main access points to consider:

-To get there from Nelson, take Bridge Street eastward, cross the river, and turn right onto Milton Street, then left onto Hardy Street East to park.
+From central Nelson, take Bridge Street eastward, cross the river, turn right onto Milton Street, then left onto Hardy Street East to park.
+Alternatively, start at the Nelson Visitor Information Centre and follow the Maitai Walkway to the footbridge.
+With clear signage and parking, exploring the reserve is seamless!

 Visitor Amenities Available